Install Voicecard software

 To list all sound cards, you should see it at the bottom

-On a Raspberry Pi 4 and 5, your card number may be Card 2 instead of 1 because of the second HDMI port.
+On a Raspberry Pi 2 or 3, your card number may be Card 2 instead of 3 because it only has a single HDMI port.
 You'll need to make some changes to some of the commands to reflect this further down.

 If your card number differs from the above image, take note of your number.